gomez7373/motionminds/README.md

-Visuals

-# Future Plans:
+---

+<div align="center">🔮 Future Plans

-1. Expand AR and VR capabilities for guided motor therapy and exercise routines.
+</div>1.
+Expand AR and VR capabilities for guided motor therapy and exercise routines.

 2. Develop a tracking system to monitor and analyze user progress in motor therapy with a daily score ranging from 0 to 100.

 3. Implement professional crisis support features for emergency assistance with mental health providers.

-4. Develop medical appointment reminders and additional health tracking systems:
+4. Develop medical appointment reminders and additional health tracking systems.

 5. Subdivided areas of health monitoring to cover different user needs.

 6. Create a provider portal for tracking patient progress:

- - Include patient feedback notes on medication effects, marked as "positive" or "negative."
+Include patient feedback notes on medication effects, marked as "positive" or "negative."

- - Add a dedicated space for patients to document specific effects they experience.
+Add a dedicated space for patients to document specific effects they experience.

- - Add a feature for users to attach medications, track side effects, and view brief explanations of each medication's purpose and potential side effects.
+Add a feature for users to attach medications, track side effects, and view brief explanations of each medication's purpose and potential side effects.

 7. Integrate period (menstrual) tracking and task management tools tailored for women with PMS.

 8. Introduce a sleep tracker for individuals with insomnia to monitor sleep patterns and duration.

 9. Explore additional health monitoring tools:

--  Hydration tracking with reminders and intake recording.
+Hydration tracking with reminders and intake recording.

--  Enhanced mood tracking to capture daily variations and potential triggers.
+Enhanced mood tracking to capture daily variations and potential triggers.

--  Exercise monitoring for consistent movement and fitness.
+Exercise monitoring for consistent movement and fitness.

 10. Enhance accessibility features with alarms, voice commands, and audio cues for users with disabilities.

 11. Develop data visualization tools for comprehensive tracking of wellness and productivity.

+---

-# Setup and Running the App
+<div align="center">⚙️ Setup and Running the App

-- Prerequisites
+</div>Prerequisites

 Ensure you have Node.js and npm installed.

-# Running the Back-End
+Running the Back-End

 1. Navigate to the api/ directory: